harvester/docs/docs/index.md

 Harvester can be installed automatically, please refer to [PXE Boot Install](./install/pxe-boot-install.md) for detailed instructions.

-More usage examples can be found on the [harvester/ipxe-examples](https://github.com/harvester/ipxe-examples).
+More usage examples is available at [harvester/ipxe-examples](https://github.com/harvester/ipxe-examples).